canonical/opensearch-dashboards-snap/README.md

 sudo snap start wazuh-dashboard.daemon
 ```

-### Testing the OpenSearch Dashboards setup:
+### Testing the Wazuh Dashboards setup:

-Opensearch Dashboards by default are started up at http://localhost:5601, with default credentials
+Wazuh Dashboard by default is started up at http://localhost:5601, with default credentials
 (user: `kibanaserver`, password: `kibanaserver`).

-If you have an Opensearch instance running with default settings (https://localhost:9200), the Dashboard
+If you have an Wazuh instance running with default settings (https://localhost:9200), the Dashboard
 should be able to automatically connect.

 Any other potential connection (or other configuration information) should go to